The Flex Program has two goals

 Timeframe for Prior Authorization Decisions

-CMS recently changed the review timeframe that a Medicare Administrative Contractor (MAC) has for prior authorization decisions.
+CMS changed the review timeframe that a Medicare Administrative Contractor (MAC) has for prior authorization decisions.
 This timeframe has changed from 10 business days to seven business days.
 Expedited requests will remain unchanged.

 You can view the Noridian Medicare Portal Eligibility & MBI Lookup Tool webinar on the Webinars on Demand Feature for Jurisdiction E and Jurisdiction F.